Search and Social Media’s Impact During the Coronavirus Outbreak

 Date: March 17, 2020

 With the coronavirus wreaking havoc upon practically all functions of everyday life, many people aren’t sure what to do.
-Businesses are implementing work from home policies, the term “social distancing” has quickly been added to our everyday lexicon, sports seasons have been postponed or cancelled, and the CDC has recommended that all events planned within the next 8 weeks with 50 or more guests be rescheduled.
+Businesses are implementing work from home policies, the term “social distancing” has quickly been added to our everyday lexicon, sports seasons have been postponed or canceled, and the CDC has recommended that all events planned within the next 8 weeks with 50 or more guests be rescheduled.

 Furthermore, specific communities are feeling the impact of the coronavirus.
 New Rochelle, New York, is officially a containment zone.
 New Jersey Governor Phil Murphy has urged residents to stay indoors after 8 p.m.
 As we struggle to get on the same page and combat this virus, implementations such as these may only further increase in frequency.

-So many people are, for better or worse, stuck at home for long stretches of time, unsure of not only what their future holds in regards to this pandemic, but everyday life.
+So many people are, for better or worse, stuck at home for long stretches of time, unsure of not only what their future holds in regard to this pandemic, but everyday life.
 In uncertain times like these, the importance of both search engines and social media cannot be underscored.

 Why is Search So Important Right Now?